5 Takeaways From The First Democratic Debate

 .@NBCNews and @MSNBC should be ashamed of themselves for having such a horrible technical breakdown in the middle of the debate.
 Truly unprofessional and only worthy of a FAKE NEWS Organization, which they are!— Donald J. Trump (@realDonaldTrump) June 27, 2019

-4. Beto O'Rourke did not help his cause
+4. Beto O'Rourke did not help his cause.

 Warren needed to be consistent, and she was.
 Klobuchar is still in the conversation and had a couple of good moments.
-But ex-Rep. Beto O'Rourke shared the middle of the stage with Warren; he needed a good debate, but struggled at times.
+But former Rep. Beto O'Rourke shared the middle of the stage with Warren; he needed a good debate, but struggled at times.

 He often looked overshadowed, and his lack of policy specifics was glaring, especially standing next to Warren.
-It was that way right from the start when the moderator asked him whether he supported a marginal tax rate of 70 percent on high income earners making $10 million a year or more.
-He deflected, and started speaking in Spanish three sentences later.
+It was that way right from the start when the moderator asked him whether he supported a marginal tax rate of 70% on high-income earners making $10 million a year or more.
+He deflected and started speaking in Spanish three sentences later.

-Later, O'Rourke had a hard time defending himself on immigration policy against his fellow Texan, Julián Castro, who had a strong debate speaking for marginalized people and communities.
-It's always especially damning when a candidate plays into a narrative already out there of them — and for O'Rourke, that rap is that he's light on policy specifics.
+Later, O'Rourke had a hard time defending himself on immigration policy against his fellow Texan, Julián Castro, who had a strong debate, speaking for marginalized people and communities.
+It's always especially damning when a candidate plays into a narrative of them that's already out there — and for O'Rourke, that rap is that he's light on policy specifics.

-5. Tonight's another night
+5. Tonight's another night.

-The first Democrat presidential debate continues Thursday night and will include Biden, Sanders, Sen. Kamala Harris of California and South Bend, Indiana Mayor Pete Buttigieg.
+The first Democrat presidential debate continues Thursday night and will include Biden, Sanders, Sen. Kamala Harris of California and South Bend, Ind., Mayor Pete Buttigieg.

 Will Trump be more of a factor?
 Do the gloves come off against Biden?
 Does Harris break out finally?
 Is Buttigieg able to handle the scrutiny after the police shooting in South Bend that sidelined him from the campaign?
 Is foreign policy more of an issue for this group of candidates?
 Are there any surprising moments?

-If Democrats watching at home weren't thrilled with their choices on stage Wednesday night, they'll have another crop of 10 to pick from Thursday.
+If Democrats watching at home weren't thrilled with their choices onstage Wednesday night, they'll have another crop of 10 to pick from Thursday.